pjsny/macos-zero-copy-ipc/README.md

 ## Examples

+_todo_ soon some of these examples will have mini-blogs writeups behind why they exist, and what I use them for

 ### 1. Countdown

 A simple demonstration where one process counts down from 10 to 0, sending each number to another process that processes it.
 Uses POSIX shared memory (shm_open) and semaphores for synchronization.